ippontech/blog-usa/posts/ml-sagemaker.md

 ```

-Now train the Model using the container and the training data previously prepared.
+Now train the model using the container and the training data previously prepared.
 Create a new instance for training the Model, provide the instance type needed.
 The trained Model is stored in the S3 bucket as a tar file so provide S3 bucket details.

 Note: Only certain types of instance types can be used for training and deploying the models.
 You will be warned with a message as below.